vitabr/android-ui-toolkit-demos/README.md

+ReciclierView with Animations sample poject.

 This project includes sample applications that demonstrate different features of the Android Framework and Support Library.
 It is actively managed by the Android Framework Team.

 ### Disclaimers